Neyross/messengerPolls/README.md

 # MessengerPolls
-A bot for messenger built with Selenium
+A bot for messenger built with Selenium not yet functional